Catch delivery failure before schedules break.

 Delivery Forecast

-Per-user simulation engine with multiple forecast methods (sprint capacity, team capacity, effective capacity, velocity).
-Capacity editor lets you fine-tune sprint-by-sprint.
-Stacked bars show per-member load.
+Delivery forecast with a choice of capacity models (sprint capacity, team capacity, effective capacity, velocity).
+An optional per-user breakdown stacks the cascade bars by assignee to show who is over capacity and when.
 Auto-Level surfaces P50/P85 finish dates from a Monte Carlo run on the resulting plan.

 🔎